alexeysp11/workflow-auth/README.md

 ## Description

+The main functions of this authentication service include the following:

 - This service writes/reads session tokens in the database.
 - PostgreSQL is used as a database.
 - In order to reduce the risk of compromise of personal data, the service does not store any data associated with users: only user GUIDs, as well as tables directly related to authentication ("session token", "temporary sign up", "suspicious sign up").